 I discovered Rosemary Gladstar, bought her Medicinal Herbs for Beginners Guide (which I recommend to everyone, beginner or experienced), and I started dabbling with using common herbs.
 If the herb was GRAS (generally regarded as safe), I felt safe doing my experiments and using my own body as the guinea pig.

 Then I began taking courses.
 Course after course, book after book.
-My foray into becoming an herbalist is mostly through self-study, but also by taking courses taught by reputable schools.
+For year after year!
+My foray into becoming an herbalist is a combination of self-study, and also by taking many courses taught by reputable schools.

 To make a long story short….I’ve only had one case of bronchitis since I began using my herbs and essential oils, and it was quite mild.
 I love using my plant remedies for my personal health and the health of my husband, Mr. V. He appreciates it too!